maikelsouza/SupermarketAPI/README.md

 # Follow-up questions
 ### 1. How long did you spend on the test?
 What would you add if you had more time?
-I have spend around 15 hours.
+I have spent around 15 hours.
-I would add continuous integration testing, performance testing and after a conversation with sales, I would start modeling the database for a BI solution.
+I would add continuous integration testing and performance testing.
+After a conversation with sales, I would start modeling the database for a BI solution.

 ### 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.
 **** I'd clean up the controller moving all private methods to service, I'd add more unit tests and I'd add a CI/CD pipeline in github.